Chances Of Smog To Increase In Federal Capital: PMD Spokesman - UrduPoint

 Chances Of Smog To Increase In Federal Capital: PMD Spokesman

-ISLAMABAD, Nov 2 (UrduPoint / Pakistan Point News - 2nd Nov, 2020 ) :Spokesman Pakistan Meteorological Department (PMD) Dr Khalid Malik Monday said in coming days chances of smog 'Air Quality Index' (AQI) would increase in Federal capital.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 8th Nov, 2020 ) :Spokesman Pakistan Meteorological Department (PMD) Dr Khalid Malik Sunday said that in coming days chances of smog 'Air Quality Index' (AQI) would increase in Federal capital.

-He said that smog would may increase around 200-250(AQI) in capital which considered to be in unhealthy trend.
+He said that smog might increase around 200-250(AQI) in capital which considered to be in an unhealthy trend.

 He underlined the need that people should follow the SOP's while going outside as it directly effects on the lungs.